-Toitū te marae o Tāne; toitū te marae o Tangaroa; toitūte iwi
+Toitū te marae o Tāne; toitū te marae o Tangaroa; toitū te iwi

-If the forests of Tāne are protected; and the oceans of Tangaroa are protected; so too are the people
+If the forests of Tane are protected and the oceans of Tangaroa are protected, so too are the people.

-Everyone has a part to play in protecting and enhancing mahinga kai, although as the current guardians of the land, there are clear responsibilities on land owners.
+Everyone living in or visiting Kaikōura has a part to play in protecting and enhancing mahinga kai, although as the current guardians of the land, there are clear responsibilities on landowners.